-As the first few students continued their lessons with Sister Trinitas, they became more proficient in understanding, speaking, reading, and writing English, and the genesis of the Rosalie Rendu Center was under way.
+As the first few students continued their lessons with Sister T, they became more proficient at understanding, speaking, reading, and writing English.
+The genesis of the Rosalie Rendu Center was under way.
 With more than 20 years of unconditional service, the Rosalie Rendu Center has helped hundreds of people in East Palo Alto to better support their families and create a thriving community.

 The Early Years

 Sister Trinitas and the Daughters of Charity quickly saw how providing English as a Second Language (ESL) classes in East Palo Alto – a predominantly Hispanic neighborhood with historically high crime rates and low performing schools – could help provide a safe, caring environment for adult students to reduce social isolation and poverty and create thriving, healthy families.

-Knowing that a dedicated space was necessary to conduct classes, Sister Trinitas used grant money to rent space in the Carriage Manor Apartments.
-In January 1998, the first official ESL classes were offered for local community members.
-Today, as many as a hundred adults and children benefit annually from the services that are offered year-round at the Rosalie Rendu Center.
+Knowing that a dedicated space was necessary to conduct classes, Sister T used grant money to rent space in the Carriage Manor Apartments.
+In January 1998, the center offered the first official ESL classes for local community members.
+Today, as many as a hundred adults and children benefit every year from the services offered year-round at the Rosalie Rendu Center.

-A fortuitous partnership with the Junior League of Palo Alto-Mid Peninsula (JLPA•MP) in the first few years of the Rosalie Rendu Center provided the much needed resources for the rapidly expanding programs.
-The League provided funding, volunteers, and expertise to help Sister Trinitas provide a range of ESL classes for the community.
+A fortuitous partnership with the Junior League of Palo Alto-Mid Peninsula (JLPA•MP) in the first few years of the Rosalie Rendu Center provided much-needed resources for the rapidly expanding programs.
+The League provided funding, volunteers, and expertise to help Sister T provide a range of ESL classes for the community.

-Members of the JLPA•MP are credited for being the driving force behind the powerful fundraising campaign in 2000 that allowed the Daughters of Charity to purchase Carriage Manor Apartments and prevent the facilities from being developed into upscale condominiums and 46 families from being displaced.
-The sale secured a permanent location for the Rosalie Rendu Center to continue its programs, and preserved low-income housing opportunities for community residents.
+Members of the JLPA•MP are credited for being the driving force behind the powerful fundraising campaign in 2000 that allowed the Daughters of Charity to purchase Carriage Manor Apartments, preventing the facilities from being developed into upscale condominiums and saving 46 families from being displaced.
+The sale secured a permanent location for the Rosalie Rendu Center to continue its programs and preserved low-income housing opportunities for community residents.

-Even though the JLPA•MP’s formal partnership with the Rosalie Rendu Center was completed in 2007, many League members have stayed actively involved by serving on the Advisory Board, making annual donations, and volunteering for various programs throughout the year.
+Even though the JLPA•MP’s formal partnership with the Rosalie Rendu Center ended in 2007, many League members have stayed involved by serving on the Advisory Board, making annual donations, and volunteering for various programs throughout the year.